 Fiddler Debugging Assistant

-The Fiddler Debugging Assistant enables you to leverage large language models (LLMs) to reach new levels of developer productivity.
-This built-in chat feature provides additional insights by combining your preferred AI model with Fiddler's powerful traffic analysis capabilities.
+The Fiddler Debugging Assistant enables you to use large language models to increase developer productivity.
+This built-in chat feature provides additional insights by combining your preferred language model with the Fiddler powerful traffic analysis capabilities.

 Prerequisites

-Requests are processed using your own API key and billed directly to your account with the LLM provider.
-Data usage and retention follow the provider’s Terms of Service and Privacy Policy.
+Requests are processed using your own API key and billed directly to your account with the model provider.
+Data usage and retention follow the provider's Terms of Service and Privacy Policy.

 The Debugging Assistant is accessible through the Ask Assistant button in the Fiddler toolbar.
-To use it, you must provide a valid API key for one of the supported AI providers.
+To use it, you must provide a valid API key for one of the supported model providers.

-Select your preferred LLM provider and set its API key through Settings > Assistant.
+Select your preferred model provider and set its API key through Settings > Assistant.

 Once all properties are set, use the Test Connection button to verify that the connection is properly established.

-• When setting the model, you can choose from the dropdown list of available models or enter a custom model name if it's not listed.
+When setting the model, you can choose from the dropdown list of available models or enter a custom model name if it is not listed.

 Getting Started with a Free Gemini API Key